-- 109. In Part Four of this funding mechanism, unless the context otherwise requires: - a.
-Course means part of a programme that leads to the award of a qualification on the NZQCF, including a certificate, diploma or degree.
-This includes a course that is part of a programme where the student is not enrolled in the programme (for example, where a student is only enrolled in one or more courses but not intending to complete the entire programme); - b.
-Industry training means programmes previously funded through the Industry Training Fund; - c.
-Micro-credential, means study or training that leads to an award but does not, of itself, lead to an award of a qualification listed on the NZQCF; - d.
-Programme means programme of study or training leading to the award of a qualification listed on the NZQCF; - e.
-Fees means: - i. tuition fees; and - ii. compulsory course costs that are charged to all students enrolled in a course, which includes (but are not limited to) the following: any compulsory costs associated with enrolment, examinations (including reporting of credits to the NZQA), field trips, and any compulsory purchase of equipment or books through the TEO; and - iii. excludes any administrative fees or charges (other than tuition fees or compulsory course costs) for additional services that are payable as a result of the specific circumstances of a student, which includes (but are not limited to) the following: reassessment or remarking of examination results, examination relocation fees, fees associated with recognition of prior learning, or fees associated with an application for selected entry programmes; and - iv. excludes student services fees; - f.
+- 102. In Part Four of this funding mechanism, unless the context otherwise requires: - a.
+Course means part of a programme that leads to the award of a qualification on the NZQCF, including a certificate, diploma, degree or postgraduate qualification.
+This includes a course that is part of a programme where the learner is not enrolled in the programme (for example, where a learner is only enrolled in one or more courses but not intending to complete the entire programme);

+b.
+Fees means:

+- i. tuition fees: - ii. compulsory course costs that are charged to all learners enrolled in a course, which includes (but are not limited to) the following: any compulsory costs associated with enrolment, examinations (including reporting of credits to the NZQA), field trips, and any compulsory purchase of equipment or books through the TEO; - iii. excludes any administrative fees or charges (other than tuition fees or compulsory course costs) for additional services that are payable as a result of the specific circumstances of a learner, which includes (but are not limited to) the following: reassessment or remarking of examination results, examination relocation fees, fees associated with recognition of prior learning, or fees associated with an application for selected entry programmes; and

+- iv. excludes student services fees; - Industry training means programmes or micro-credentials funded by TEC under this funding mechanism in the work-based modes of delivery; - Micro-credential means study or training that leads to an award but does not, of itself, lead to an award of a qualification listed on the NZQCF; - e.
+Programme means programme of study or training leading to the award of a qualification listed on the NZQCF; - f.
 Student services fees means fees for the provision of student services that are provided by a TEO or by another person or body on behalf of the TEO.
-These fees were previously known as compulsory student services fees (CSSFs); and g.
-TEO means tertiary education organisation as defined in section 10 of the Act.
+These fees were previously known as compulsory student services fees (CSSFs); and - TEO means tertiary education organisation as defined in section 10 of the Act.